d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 Say that we do a thorough job in data collection, collecting an annotated dataset of one-megapixel photographs.
 This means that each input to the network has one million dimensions.
-Even an aggressive reduction to one thousand hidden dimensions would require a fully-connected layer characterized by $10^6 \times 10^3 = 10^9$ parameters.
+According to our discussions of parameterization cost of fully-connected layers in :numref:`subsec_parameterization-cost-fc-layers`, even an aggressive reduction to one thousand hidden dimensions would require a fully-connected layer characterized by $10^6 \times 10^3 = 10^9$ parameters.
 Unless we have lots of GPUs, a talent